The Line Modern Art Walk (Stratford to North Greenwich) walk

 A modern and contemporary art walk via foot, light rail and cable car

 |Start||Stratford Main Line Rail/DLR/Overground/Underground station.|

 |Finish||North Greenwich Underground station.|

-This walk makes use of the The Line – London’s first dedicated modern and contemporary art walk, which is fully waymarked and split into three parts, which are linked by a short DLR ride and the Emirates Air Line cable car across the Thames.
-It was meant to display a changing and increasing range of sculptures, all by prominent artists.
-There are currently about ten of them, but more funds have been difficult to come by.
+This walk makes use of the The Line – London’s first dedicated modern and contemporary art walk, which is fully waymarked and split into three parts, linked by a short DLR ride and the Emirates Air Line cable car across the Thames.
+It is displaying a changing range of sculptures, all by prominent artists, while including some large artworks already in place.
+There are currently about a dozen of them, but additional funds to finance more works have been difficult to come by.

 the-line.org - official website

 You can cut the walk short at Star Lane DLR/Canning Town tube stations (4.9 km walked distance) or at North Greenwich tube station (before rounding the O2-Dome, 5.3 km walked distance).

 The Print House Bar & Kitchen, 115 High Street, Stratford E15 2RB

 After the walk, we would love to get your feedback